OnionBrowser/OnionBrowser/README.md

 - Blocks mixed-content requests (http elements on an https page), shows broken padlock

+- Disables SSLv2 and SSLv3, supports a configurable minimum TLS version to require (defaults to TLS 1.2)

 - Blocks pages loaded from non-local networks (i.e., the internet) from trying to load sub-requests (e.g., images, iframes, ajax) from hosts that are on